vippsas/vipps-checkout/vipps-checkout-api.md

 </html>
 ```

-**Please note:** The Vipps Checkout frontend **is not** supposed to be open in its own browser window/tab.
-The only exception to this is when using Vipps Checkout inside a Webview in a native mobile application.
+**Please note:** The Checkout frontend **is not** supposed to be open in its own browser window/tab.
+The only exception to this is when using Checkout inside a Webview in a native mobile application.

 #### Sticky checkout session